wyona/yanel/README.txt

     1) Configure Yanel by running "configure"

-    After "configure" has finished, you may want to review the contents of ./src/build/local.build.properties to better understand the parameters
+       After "configure" has finished, you may want to review the contents of the file './src/build/local.build.properties' to better understand the parameters which the "build" process will be using.
-    that "build" will use.

     2) Build Yanel by running "build"